It's almost that time again!

 Block = 2 FP

 Points, rebounds and steals are all potentially high-volume categories, so they earn one fantasy point each.
 Steals and blocks are harder to come by, so they are worth twice as much.
-Making a 3-pointer gets the extra point to reward the more difficult shot.
-This allows you to build your fantasy rosters with different, unique player types that contribute in different ways.
+Made 3-pointers give you a bonus fantasy point in addition to the three FP you get for the points themselves.
+This also allows you to build your fantasy rosters with player types who contribute in different ways.

-The WNBA season is 32 games, and runs from May 6 to August 14.
-Teams will typically play 2-3 games per week, yielding plenty of exhilarating action during the summer months.
+The WNBA season is increasing to a record 40 games this season (up from 36 last season and 32 games in 2021), and runs from May 19 to Sept.
+10. There will typically be two to three games per week, yielding plenty of exhilarating action during the summer months.

 There are 12 teams in the league, as opposed to the 30 in the NBA, so the fantasy roster sizes are a bit smaller.
 A typical league will be six fantasy teams with nine roster spots each, thus a nine-round fantasy draft.

-You'll start six players: two guards, three forwards/centers and one utility spot that can be any position.
+You'll start six players: two forwards, two guards, one center and one utility that can be any position.

 The most important -- and for many, the most fun -- part of putting together a fantasy team is the draft.
 Snake drafts and Salary Cap drafts are the most popular of the four methods available, but choose the one that works best for you: